Financing a Casita

 Three individuals seated at a table, accompanied by a cactus plant, creating a relaxed and inviting atmosphere.
-Building an Accessory Dwelling Unit (ADU) can help increase affordable housing in San Antonio.
-While ADUs are usually less expensive to build than a full-size house, building and maintaining an ADU is still a major expense.
-The City of San Antonio offers information to help those who want to build a new ADU on their property.
+Building a casita can help increase affordable housing in San Antonio.
+While casitas are usually less expensive to build than a full-size house, building and maintaining a casita is still a major expense.
+The City of San Antonio offers information to help those who want to build a new casita on their property.
 Find out about loans and the different financing tools lending providers offer below.

-If you have questions about financing tools for renovating existing ADUs, reach out to the lending providers below.
+If you have questions about financing tools for renovating existing casitas, reach out to the lending providers below.

 Securing a Loan